StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-linux.md

 These steps **must be done in order** to prevent any Agent v1 to Agent v2 corruption, either caused by the upgrade process or the corruption of Agent v2 cache files.

+## Impact Analysis

+### Downtime
-**Downtime**, When swapping between Agent v1 and Agent v2, there will be some downtime to allow a successful migration process.
+- When swapping between Agent v1 and Agent v2, there will be some downtime for the StackState Agent to allow a successful migration process.
+- The length the Agent will be down for all depends on how fast the process below happens

+### Performance
+- The exact performance impact of switching from Agent v1 to Agent v2 can increase or decrease the amount of resources used on the environments.
+- StackState Agent v2 is more synchronise than v1 allow a better StackState experience but my trigger more services as it is non-blocking

 ## Migration Process